orc-analytics/Orca/README.md

 ## Functionality

+### Orca Execution Flow

+1. Processors start up and register with the Orca-core service
+2. Window arrives at the core
+3. Core identifies affected algorithms
+4. Core creates execution plan based on DAG
+5. Tasks streamed to appropriate processors
+6. Results flow back to core
+7. Core triggers dependent algorithms when dependencies complete

 ### The Datalayer

 The datalayer refers to the utilities required to connect algorithms to storage.
 This includes, writing windows, results and algorithm definitions.